akjha992/cardkeep/QUESTIONS.md

 - **Question**: Do we need two reminder buckets (“Upcoming statements” vs “Payment due”) or just a single list?
 Should the UI explicitly show both dates (statement date and due date) for each card?
 - **Action Required**: Just one list, the info can state if the reminder is because of bill date or due date.

+### Q9.7: Delete/Pin in Edit Screen
+- **Question**: When long-press opens the edit form, should delete and pin actions live inside the form UI (e.g., footer buttons), or in the modal header?
+Should we still ask for confirmation before deleting?
+- **Action Required**: Form header

 ### Q8.2: Data Migration
 - **Question**: How should we handle data structure changes in future updates?
   - Option A: Version-based migration system